Giannis Antetokounmpo: Offense

 By the 2016–17 season, Antetokounmpo had established himself as one of the league's most devastating slashers and transition scorers.
 His rare combination of size and speed frequently enables him to cross half a court in a single dribble and blowing past multiple defenders.
 A 2017 analysis conducted by Stats SportVU at the behest of FiveThirtyEight showed that Antetokounmpo was able to cover slightly more than 15 feet off a single dribble when driving to the basket, 5 feet further than the average player in the league.
 In addition, Antetokounmpo has developed his own version of the Euro step, described by Jordan Brenner of ESPN.com as "the final phase of the move's evolution", which allows him to directly attack the rim from the three-point arc in a move that "renders the area between the top of the key and the basket all but undefendable".

 However, Antetokounmpo has been criticized for his lack of a reliable jump shot, having shot above 31% from three-point range just once in his career.
 Antetokounmpo's jumper has been exploited by other teams.
-Most famously, the Toronto Raptors built a 'wall' of lengthy, adept defenders to neutralise Antetokounmpo's paint dominance in their 2019 Conference Finals victory.
+Most famously, the Toronto Raptors built a 'wall' of lengthy, adept defenders to neutralise Antetokounmpo's paint dominance in their 2019 conference finals victory.
 As a result, Antetokounmpo increased his jump-shooting output, averaging a career-high 4.7 three-point goals attempted and 1.4 made per game in 2019–20.

 Antetokounmpo has also received attention for his playmaking skills.
 Despite not being the primary ball handler of the Bucks, he has largely orchestrated the team's offense.
 During the 2019–20 season, Antetokounmpo was responsible (through assisting and personally scoring) for 57.8% of the points the Bucks scored while he was on the floor, one of the highest rates in the league.
 He averaged 6.5 assists per game during both the 2023–24 and 2024–25 seasons.

 Defense

 Antetokounmpo is also recognized as an elite defensive player, capable of guarding all five positions but more often deployed in a "free safety" role that allows him to roam the paint and discourage attacks on the rim.
 He is also a proficient shot-blocker and has developed a reputation for blocking opponents in transition (the chase-down block).

-With Antetokounmpo in this role, the Bucks have flourished into one of the league's best defensive teams, leading the NBA in defensive rating in 2018–19 and 2019–20.
+With Antetokounmpo in this role, the Bucks flourished into one of the league's best defensive teams, leading the NBA in defensive rating in 2018–19 and 2019–20.
 For his defensive efforts, Antetokounmpo won the 2020 NBA Defensive Player of the Year, and he has become a perennial NBA All-Defensive honoree.